ZiadJ/kgEditable/README.md

 kgEditable
 ==========

 A binding handler for koGrid that to make existing templates editable.
-The edit template automatically is only loaded during the edit process on each cell.
+The edit template is only loaded during the edit process on each cell.
 So any amount of html can be placed in the edit template wihtout affecting performance.

 <bold>Usage:</bold>